 - Fixing things contingent to sale: Sometimes when you have a potential buyer they’ll agree to purchase, but only contingent on certain things being fixed.
 Those costs can add up.

 - Real estate agent fees: agent fees to the buyer and seller’s agent can be anywhere from 6-7% of the sale price.

 - Closing fees: Closing fees can be thousands of dollars depending on where you close, and what you’ve agreed to pay for the buyer’s fees.

 - Miscellaneous fees: Sometimes there will be other miscellaneous fees like transferring association membership, among other things.

-When it comes down to it, to properly fix, stage and market your house can potentially cost thousands of dollars, so be sure you’re ready for the cost when you go in.
+To properly fix, stage, and market your house can potentially cost thousands of dollars.
+So be sure you’re ready for the cost when you go in.

 Do you have your own tips for things to do when you’re getting ready to sell your house?
 Tell us in the comments!